Sierra (not her real name) leaned back in her chair.

 Strayed’s story, which so deeply offended my outdoor women friends, was to me a sweet reminder of our innocence and hopes any time we begin a great endeavor.
 While I can understand the dripping disrespect these talented women had for her relative ignorance, the truth is that they themselves may wish to forget the mistakes they made on their first backpacking trip.
 The dumb mistakes on a first ascent or crack crawl.
 We all do it.
 We have to.
 For without those mistakes, we don’t understand or respect our vulnerability.
 That leads to arrogance, and arrogance leads to disregard of real dangers.
 Arrogance kills.

-Strayed made it to the very end, all in one piece.
+Strayed made it to the very end of those parts she committed to, all in one piece.
 I spent four years hitching around three countries, learning to fly ultralights, diving the Great Barrier Reef, and pushing my boundaries.
 I made massive, ridiculous, laughable mistakes.
 Mistakes I rarely make any more.
 Without them I would have no competence today, nor would I have a slew of screw-up stories.

 Truth is I still screw up regularly.
 My feeling about those blunders today is a little different.
 I frankly don’t care if anyone sees me — that’s someone I can laugh with.
 Perhaps this is the benefit of age and perspective.
 However, life-threatening conditions on multiple occasions have taught me that humor is life’s best weapon against mind-numbing fear.
 I have been upside down in a kayak in ice cold water more than once.
 I’m flat-out terrified of drowning.
 But I recall distinctly thinking, with remarkable calm, “Well, this SUCKS.
 Hm.
 Cold water.
 Fast rapids.
 Rocks ahead.
 Huh.
 Well I better get the f*ck out of here, ya think?”
 In seconds I was bobbing on the surface, my kayaking buddies helping snag my boat.
 I was laughing.